Church Stained Glass Repair

 Why does Stained Glass Fail?

-The simple answer is “old age” but the more detailed explanation is that the glazing cement and the lead came matrix deteriorate with expansion/ contraction cycles.
-Stained glass, like all building materials, expands and contracts with heat and cold cycles.
+The simple answer is “old age” but the more detailed explanation is that the glazing cement and the lead came matrix deteriorate with expansion/ contraction cycles over decades.
 Unlike clear glass in your home or office, colored stained glass absorbs heat and is then subject to expansion and contraction.
 The more sun they get, the greater the expansion of the glass.
 After decades of constant expansion and contraction, the lead matrix and the glazing cement simply break down and cannot hold the stained glass in place anymore.

 How to know when your windows need attention?